On the hierarchical Bayesian modelling of frequency response functions: Case 1: population-based modelling of FRFs for nominally-identical structures

-Figures \ref{fig:marginal_zeta_1} and \ref{fig:marginal_zeta_2} show that the population-level distributions for damping did not vary significantly among the partial-pooling and independent models, likely because the priors were fairly strong and also accurate to the data.
+Figures \ref{fig:marginal_zeta_1} and \ref{fig:marginal_zeta_2} show that the population-level distributions for damping did not vary significantly among the partial-pooling and independent models (with only a slight deviation from the priors for the partial-pooling and data-rich models), likely because the priors were fairly strong and also accurate to the data.
 At the domain-level, KDEs for the data-rich FRFs showed high similarity for the different pooling models, while KDEs for the data-poor FRFs tended towards the priors.
 Similar results were seen for the residues, in Figures \ref{fig:marginal_A_1} and \ref{fig:marginal_A_2}, except that the residues were shared among the domains for the partial-pooling model, so there was only one lower-level distribution for each mode.
 Close alignment of the domain-level distributions, of the data-rich domains, suggests that sharing the residue among the different blades was a suitable assumption.

 The results presented in this case demonstrate the development of a population form, where a combined hierarchical FRF model is learnt for a group of nominally-identical helicopter blades.
 Two domains (Blades 3 and 4) had limited data, and were especially sparse near the resonance peaks.
-Such a situation could occur if an insufficient frequency resolution was selected during the data acquisition process.
+Such a situation could occur if an insufficient sampling rate was selected during the data acquisition process.
 By borrowing data from data-rich domains within the population, variance was reduced compared to an independent modelling approach.